Robinpig/Note/docs/CS/Distributed/GFS.md

 ### Stale Replica Detection

-Chunkreplicas may become stale if a chunkserver fails and misses mutations to the chunkwhile it is down.
+chunk replicas may become stale if a chunkserver fails and misses mutations to the chunkwhile it is down.
 For each chunk, the master maintains a chunk version number to distinguish between up-to-date and stale replicas.

 Whenever the master grants a new lease on a chunk, it increases the chunkversion number and informs the up-todate replicas.